fxkuehl/keyboard/layout.md

 | Finger travel |  58574 | 4, 26, 96, 170, 147, 71, 49, 5 |
 | Run length    |   1.38 | 1.62    |

-This is a minor modification of Colemak that affects only the placement of keys for the index fingers, making the common keys "D" and "H" more comfortable to reach [12].
+This is a minor modification of Colemak that affects only the placement of keys for the index fingers, making the common keys "D" and "H" more comfortable to reach [12] without lateral motion.
 This results in a small improvement of the key heatmap score and enables a few more fast bigrams and 3-grams than plain Colemak.

 Out of all existing layouts considered here, this is the one with the highest overall score, followed closely by plain Colemak.